scjx123/tp/docs/UserGuide.md

 #### Syntax reminder
 The program can remind the user of the syntax of a command if the command is correct but wrong syntax is present.

+#### Module operations
+The program allows users to list modules, mark modules as taken or untaken, and score grades for each module.

+#### Find function
+The program allows users to find items (tasks or modules) by keyword using the `find` command.

+#### Dynamic target
+The program operates data dynamically.
+Users can operate on items as-is in the displayed sequence,<br>
+and need not follow the sequence of task creation or module addition.

+#### GUI inside CLI
+The program has a GUI mode that accomplishes a GUI-like CLI interface using the ansi escape code sequence.<br> The user can use `fancy` to switch to the GUI mode and use `plain` to switch to plain text CLI mode.

+#### Link tasks to Modules
+The program allows users to add some tasks to modules using the `add` command.

+#### Reminders
+The program allows user to set reminders at certain time, or remind themselves of the most urgent tasks on start-up.

 ## Usage (alphabetical order)